- Address: Goirleseweg 34, Tilburg

 Extra stadium info – Koning Willem II Stadion

-Willem II, nicknamed Superkruiken or Tricolores, use the football stadium for home games.
+Willem II, nicknamed Superkruiken or Tricolores, use the football stadium named Koning Willem II Stadion for home games.
 The Koning Willem II Stadion and Willem II are named after a former king of the Netherlands.
 The king died in 1849 in the city of Tilburg.
-Football club Willem II was founded in 1896 under a different name and they were crowned Dutch football champions in 1916 for the first time in their history.
+Football club Willem II was founded in 1896 under a different name.
+They were crowned Dutch football champions in 1916 for the first time in their history.
+In 1944, Willem II won the Dutch cup tournament for the first time in their history.

 The UEFA Champions League